 Strategy: To provide a strategic network that empowers local church prayer leaders to fulfill their calling.

 History: The CPLN began in 1999 as the National Association of Local Church Prayer Leaders.
 In 2003 it came under and was subsidized as a ministry of Pray! magazine, a bimonthly publication of NavPress and The Navigators.
 Pray! has always had a heart for seeing prayer become more foundational to local church ministry.
 In June 2004, when Pray!’s founding editor, Jonathan Graf, left to pursue his prayer ministry into local churches, Pray! gave the CPLN to him.
 He brought both his speaking ministry and CPLN under the 501c3 umbrella of Harvest Prayer Ministries.
-In March of 2018 our ministry was gifted by HPM to the National Day of Prayer Task Force in order to help the NDOP broaden its ministry into churches and become a ministry that focuses on growing prayer everyday.

 The CPLN focuses solely on resourcing the prayer leaders in congregational ministry.
 Doctrinally, we adhere to the Lausanne Covenant.